 The RDC estimates that 70% of rural parishes have no general store, 43% have no post office, 75% have no daily bus service and 83% have no doctor based in the parish.

-"Action is needed to improve life in many rural areas and for many rural people.
-The white paper will look at what needs to be done by government, other organisations and individuals," said Mr Prescott.
+“Action is needed to improve life in many rural areas and for many rural people,” said Mr Prescott.

 Farm minister Nick Brown said the paper would address concerns expressed by farmers, and the rural communities.

-Among its many aims the paper is to consider how governments environmental, social and economic objectives can be integrated to ensure there is sustainable development in rural areas.
-And it will look at how rural areas can better contribute to society and a strong economy.
+Among its many aims, the paper will consider how Governments environmental, social and economic objectives can be integrated to ensure there is sustainable development in rural areas.

 The proposals have been welcomed by countryside organisations.

-Kate Parminter director of the Council for the Protection of Rural England said the paper should provide extra safeguards for the protection of the countryside.
-She added that it would stimulate a debate about how new development could meet social and economic needs while avoiding urban sprawl.
+Kate Parminter, director of the Council for the Protection of Rural England, said the paper should provide extra safeguards for the protection of the countryside.

-RDC policy director Margaret Clark said the government is increasingly taking the rural dimension into account and the paper signals the determination to ensure new policies will reflect rural concerns.
+Margaret Clark, policy director of the Rural Development Commission, said the Government is increasingly taking the rural dimension into account and the paper signals the determination to ensure new policies will reflect rural concerns.

-Country Landowners Association president Ian MacNicol said: "I am delighted that government is at last going to integrate its rural policies throughout all departments."
+Ian MacNicol, president of the Country Landowners Association said: “I am delighted that Government is at last going to integrate its rural policies throughout all departments.”